LACMA

 Curatorial Notes

-In the second half of the sixteenth century the addition of bright red and green to the palette of Iznik ceramics expanded the creative possibilities of the style, and painters became more adventurous in their compositions.
-The painter of this handsome vessel experimented with the confines of the round space, allowing the flower stem on the left side to grow up and around the edge of the plate’s interior to create a lively swirling motion.
+Ceramics made in Iznik, in western Turkey, represent one of the most renowned and influential arts of the Ottoman period.
+The Iznik kilns, about 85 miles southeast of the capital, Istanbul, manufactured both architectural revetment and tableware such as this handsome plate.
+It belongs to a specific phase in Iznik ceramics, beginning around the mid-sixteenth century, when potters added a brilliant red and bright grass-green to their palette.
+This new color scheme, which is the most prevalent among Iznik wares, expanded the creative possibilities of the style, resulting in more adventurous compositions.
+The painter of this plate experimented with the confines of the round space, allowing the floral stem on the left side to grow up and around the edge of the plate’s interior to create a lively swirling motion.

 Selected Bibliography